Body and mind

 4 min

 In the book, she breaks down the factors that influence our health, such as the environment, medical care, genetics, individual behavior, and social circumstances, to make it clear that not everything depends on us.
 Palacios emphasizes that, even "in what depends on us, we are not always given the facilities to carry it out": "For example, can I choose what I eat?
-In principle, yes, but something that will limit it very much is my purchasing power.
+In principle, yes, but something that will limit me a lot is my purchasing power.
 Or the time I have to cook or go shopping.
-This also disconnects us greatly from the product.
+This also disconnects us a lot from the product.
 Is it my responsibility to choose and do I have options?
-Yes, but often limited".
+Yes, but often limited."

 The diet dictatorship